Skip to main content

 “Today is about your first success.
 Let’s not think ahead, hmm?”
 He reminded her with a smile and walked away.

 When Ashapurna first saw Aniruddha take Bondita's hand for a waltz, her eyes sparkled.
 Then she looked across at her husband, sipping a drink whose smell she didn't quite like.
-Much to the detest of both his elder sibling as well as his wife, Somnath had recently taken up another of his father's "royal bad habits" on his hunting trip.
+Much to the detest of both his elder sibling and his wife, Somnath had recently taken up another of his father's "royal bad habits" on his hunting trip.
 Aniruddha was too happy that day to indulge in a conversation about the ill effects of alcohol with his full-grown brother, while Ashapurna was never asked.
 She cleared her throat to start a conversation with him as soon as Batuk got up to join Aniruddha and Bondita.

 "Why, have you not seen the animal skins we brought with us?"
 He smirked proudly.
 Of course, she had.
-Binoy had laid down his son's first kill, a Sambar deer, on display in his trophy room.
+Binoy had laid out his son's first kill, a Sambar deer, on display in his trophy room.
 The deer's helpless eyes haunted her.

 "I did.
 I meant, how it was as an experience."